marius311/mpk_compilation/README.md

 You will be prompted with a link to open the notebook in your browser.
 You can change the port from 8888 if you wish.

-If you wish to develop this repository or to have changes to the notebook saved between sessions, you can clone this repository and run:
+If you wish to develop this repository or to have changes to the notebook saved between sessions, you can clone this repository and run locally via:

 ```bash
 git clone https://github.com/marius311/mpk_compilation